 Academic Honesty Policy

-fosters the culture of honesty, trust, and the pursuit of academic excellence.
+LALPA fosters the culture of honesty, trust, and the pursuit of academic excellence.
 Students will be responsible citizens who respect the rights of others.
 Any form of academic dishonesty such as plagiarism or cheating undermines the integrity of the academic program and its teachers, violates the rights of others, and is therefore subject to disciplinary action.
 This Ethical Contract is intended to protect the culture of honesty, trust, and the pursuit of academic excellence.
-Examples of cheating that are unacceptable at include, but are not limited to the following:
+Examples of cheating that are unacceptable at LALPA include, but are not limited to the following:

 Cutting and pasting from the internet or texts